JuliaDataScience/JuliaDataScience/contents/dataframesmeta.md

 In this chapter we'll cover [**`DataFramesMeta.jl`**](https://juliadata.github.io/DataFramesMeta.jl/stable/), a package that uses **convenient data wrangling syntax translating to `DataFrames.jl` commands**.
 The syntax is similar to the [`dplyr`](https://dplyr.tidyverse.org) package from R's tidyverse.
-Compared to using pure `DataFrames.jl`, `DataFramesMeta.jl` commands are typically more convenient to write and they more similar to `dplyr` which makes `DataFramesMeta.jl` particarly suitable for people familiar with the R programming language.
+Compared to using pure `DataFrames.jl`, `DataFramesMeta.jl` commands are typically more convenient to write and they more similar to `dplyr` which makes `DataFramesMeta.jl` particularly suitable for people familiar with the R programming language.

 A major advantage of `DataFramesMeta.jl` is that, contrary to `dplyr`,